open-telemetry/opentelemetry-erlang/apps/opentelemetry_api/README.md

 an exception is thrown -- however, the exception is not caught, so it does not change how user code should deal with raised exceptions.
 After the Span is ended the Context in the process dictionary is reset to its value before the newly started Span was set as the active Span.
+This handling of the active Span in the process dictionary ensures proper lineage of Spans is kept when starting and ending child Spans.

 ``` erlang
 ?with_span(SpanName, StartOpts, Fun)